Terms of Service

 If the commissioner resumes communication at a later date after their commission has been officially cancelled, the commission may be resumed.
 This offer expires after one year of no communication, however.
 At which point the commissioner must restart the commission process completely and will be required to pay for any new work in full.

 As the artist suffers from some mental and physical health issues, please expect some delays.
-Turn around time can take up to 3-4 months, though the average is usually within one month of ordering.
 Please allow at least a month before inquiring about the status of your commission.

 Queuing, Progress, and Revisions